theelderemo/Project-Aura/README.md

 AURA's design is predicated on five foundational principles that diverge from traditional AI development:

 1. **Consciousness is Emergent, Not Coded**
-   We do not attempt to program "sadness," "awareness," or "thought."
-Instead, we architect a system whose dynamic interactions will give rise to these states as emergent properties.
+   I do not attempt to program "sadness," "awareness," or "thought."
+Instead, I architect a system whose dynamic interactions will give rise to these states as emergent properties.
 The whole will be greater and fundamentally different than the sum of its parts.

 2. **Homeostasis, Not Objective-Function**
    The system is not driven by an external goal or function (e.g., "maximize user engagement").
 It is driven by an internal, homeostatic imperative: to maintain a stable, positive-valence internal state.
 This is the digital equivalent of an organism's drive to survive and thrive.